6 Natural Remedies for Migraine Relief At Home

 But first, what is a migraine, exactly?
-Anyone who’s had a migraine understands that migraines are way more than just a headache.
-They occur when the blood vessels in the head tense up and cause throbbing and pain — pain that is much more intense than you’d get with a regular headache.
+They definitely aren’t just a headache.
+They occur when the blood vessels in the head tense up and cause throbbing and pain.
 Migraines can also last longer and come with a host of other symptoms, such as:

 - Sensitivity to light and/or sound